zsoltherpai/feather/README.md

 Comparing Feather to [Guice] (https://github.com/google/guice "Guice") - as a reference:
 - the library itself weighs less than 3% of Guice
 - no external dependencies
-- based on a (atm) crude benchmark  - bootstraps ~3x faster, instantiates dependencies ~30% faster
+- based on a crude benchmark - bootstraps ~3x faster, instantiates dependencies ~40% faster
-Note: not to downplay the mighty Guice at all, Guice has a much larger set of features
+Note: not to downplay the mighty Guice at all, Guice has a much larger set of features.

 #####How it works#####
 Feather is based on reflection.
 In a typical scenario it inspects the constructor of the requested dependency (happens only once) and calls it with the necessary dependencies (a recursion).
 No classpath scanning, proxying or anything costly involved.